 JG: To depend on others, rely on others.
 That was very hard for me to do because I'm a very independent person.
 If you can't give me what I want right now, I can go out and get it.
 I can do this.
 I can.
 I'm stubborn, I guess you could say, but I had to learn to depend on others.

-ER: You said that you had the roof damage, the ceiling damage, and then to your cars.
+ER: I'm thinking about, you said that you had the roof damage, the ceiling damage, and then to your cars.